RikkiJJames/Introduction-to-CPP/README.md

 |s0.find(word)| Returns the index of the first occurrence of the substring 'word' in the string.  if the sub-string is not found it returns string::npos (the highest possible for a size_t structure) |

 Examples of their usage can be found [here](Characters-&-Strings/CPP_Strings)

+### Section 4 Challenge

+For this challenge I created a substitution cypher which can encrypt a message.
+Replacing the letters in the message with ones within a key.
+Only an individual in possession of the key and then decrypt the message.
+The challenge can be found [here](Characters-&-Strings/Challenge).